 There are a variety of options available to buy a home.
-Depending on the buyer’s financial picture, possibilities exist to save money over the short-term, while long-term options provide more stability.
+Depending on the home buyer’s financial picture, possibilities exist to save money over the short-term, while long-term options provide more stability.
 In addition, terms such as non-conforming and conforming are crucial to overall expenses.

-Fixed rate or FRM is the most common real estate loan secured by homeowners.
+Fixed rate mortgage or FRM is the most common real estate loan secured by homeowners.
 It comes with a set or locked-in interest rate that remains constant over the term.
 The length is usually 30 years while 20, 15, or 10 years are available.
 They can be either conforming and non-conforming.

-Adjustable or ARM is considered a variable rate mortgage.
+Adjustable rate mortgages or ARM is considered a variable rate mortgage.
 This loan vehicle was created to offer borrowers more flexibility.
 However, there are inherent risks involved such as new rates based on the current LIBOR.
 The terms vary greatly with this type of loan that is written as 10/1, 3/3, 5/5, and 5/1.
 The first is the number of years interest rates remain constant.
 The second number denotes how often the interest rate is adjusted, which is generally higher.

 For properties over a specific purchase price threshold, a jumbo loan is required.
 Interest rates will be fixed and are higher than the less expensive MLS listings.
 Lengths are similar to the fixed loan counterpart.
 This is considered non-conforming because there are no guarantees for defaults, which requires maintaining mortgage insurance and making larger down payments.